doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-Z` : indicates do not install Homebrew, Neovim, or any other tools during initialization

 `-u` : displays this usage message and exits

+`install` : fuzzy search and select configuration to install

+`open` : fuzzy search and select configuration to open

+`remove` : fuzzy search and select configuration to remove

 `status` : displays a brief status report and exits